gorkem9940/API-Management/changelogs/self-hosted-gateway.md

 ### Bug fixes

-- Upgraded to use .NET Core base image .NET Core base image 3.1.18 (nightly) which addressed the following vulnerabilities:
+- Upgraded to use .NET Core base image 3.1.18 (nightly) which addressed the following vulnerabilities:

   - CVE-2021-36159
   - CVE-2021-22924